 You can use any type of bananas, however, whether ripe or overripe.
 It will work just fine.
 I prefer the very overripe bananas, as the fermenting process will start faster.
 But avoid the very soft overripe banana that has an alcohol-like smell inside.

 Which Brown Sugar Should You Use?

-As for the brown sugar, I prefer to use the dark brown sugar that has more molasses.
+I prefer to use dark brown sugar that has more molasses.
 It will have more iron, magnesium, calcium, and potassium.
 These are all good for the plants, as well as for the microorganisms in the soil medium.

 Together with the skin, slice the bananas into small pieces (in circles).
 Place these cut bananas into a bowl.